Vykp00/stable-diffusion-studio/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-%234169E1?logo=postgresql&logoColor=white)

 [Studio.ai](https://studio-ai-uqw8.onrender.com/) is a friendly stable diffusion space for beginners.
-You can experiment different Generative AI models by inputting text prompts to generate high-resolution images.
+You can experiment with different Generative AI models by inputting text prompts to generate high-resolution images.
 Registered users can:
 * Input text prompt to generate images
 * Choose different models to use (e.g. [stabilityai/stable-diffusion-2-1](https://huggingface.co/stabilityai/stable-diffusion-2-1?text=a+blue+bird), [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5))
 * Once the image is generated, the user can download the image